Outdoor Bloomington Farmers’ Market

 The Downtown Bloomington Farmers’ Market is a producer-only market offering a wide array of farm products — including vegetables, fruits, cheeses, pork, beef, free-range poultry and eggs, flowers, plants, herbs, and more grown and produced by the individual selling these items!

 The Market format has changed a bit for the 2020 outdoor season as we navigate social distancing requirements.
 We will return to the square with the Grab & Go Market on June 13th!
 We will update this page throughout the season, so keep checking!
 Please review the changes below.

 Maintain the required 6′ distance between yourself, market staff, vendors, and other shoppers.

 Stay home if you are sick or you are in a high-risk group.

 If possible, send only one member from your household to the market.

-Customers will be strongly encouraged to wear masks while visiting the market.
+Customers will be required to wear masks while visiting the market.

 Follow the CDC’s good hygiene practices.